automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Ornithomimus.md

 # Ornithomimus
-## Description: This "bird mimic" resembled a modern ostrich.
+## This "bird mimic" resembled a modern ostrich.